intermine/intermine-ws-python/README.md

 License:
 --------

-All InterMine code is freely available under the LGPL license: http://www.gnu.org/licenses/lgpl.html.
-Client libraries are also available under the BSD licence: https://opensource.org/licenses/bsd-license.php.
+All code in this project is dual licensed under the LGPL version 3 license and the BSD 2-clause license

 Changes:
 --------